>Joint Action Pledge

 5) Working collaboratively as a group to share learnings, and establishing best practices to address child labour

-The brands and retailers that have committed to The Centre’s Joint Action Pledge for the Elimination of Child Labour include Amazon, ALDI Nord Group, ALDI SOUTH Group, Arena S.P.A, Colosseum, IKEA, Mekong Timber Plantations, Morrisons, REWE Group, VF Corporation and Varner.
+The brands and retailers that have committed to The Centre’s Joint Action Pledge for the Elimination of Child Labour include Amazon, ALDI Nord Group, ALDI SOUTH Group, Arena S.P.A, Colosseum, IKEA, Mekong Timber Plantations, Morrisons, Otto Group, REWE Group, VF Corporation and Varner.

 Visit our dedicated page on the International Year for the Elimination of Child Labour website to find out more about The Centre’s Joint Action pledge.